cptanalatriste/data-safe-haven/docs/source/management/logs.md

 - package proxy
 - Gitea and Hedgedoc

-Logs from all containers are ingested into the [SREs log workspace](#log-workspace).
+Logs from all containers are ingested into the [SRE's log analytics workspace](#log-workspace).
 There are two logs

 `ContainerEvents_CL`